Random-forest-like methods

 regression

-Doubling down on ensemble methods; mixing predictions from many weak learners (in this case decision trees) to get strong learners.
-Boosting, bagging and other weak-learner ensembles.
+Doubling down on ensemble methods; mixing predictions from many weak learners (typically decision trees) to get strong learners.
+Boosting, bagging, and other weak-learner ensembles.

 Figure 1